 1200 year tradition…

-the St. Peter Stiftskeller is first mentioned in a document by the scholar Alkuin, a follower of Emperor Charlemagne, and is therefore considered the oldest restaurant in Europe.
+The St Peter Stiftskeller is mentioned for the first time in a document by the scholar Alcuin who was a liegeman of Charlemagne – our restaurant is therefore considered the oldest inn in Europe.

-The monastery cellar was looted during the First World War.
+The monastery cellar is looted during the First World War.

-The first lease contract in the history of the St. Peter Stiftskeller is signed.
-At the age of 25, Claus Haslauer accepts this great challenge as a tenant.
+The first lease agreement in the history of St Peter Stiftskeller is signed.
+25-year-old Claus Haslauer is the tenant who takes on this challenge.

 The Stiftskeller celebrates its 1200th anniversary.

 The kitchen and taproom of the St. Peter Stiftskeller will be brought up to the latest state of the art in an extensive conversion.

 St Paul Soul Food Catering joins the St Peter Stiftskeller family.
 This highly successful catering concept focuses on individuality, exclusivity and professional service for every event.